aviumtechnologies/pixhawk-sil-connector/README.md

 [https://docs.px4.io/main/en/simulation/](https://docs.px4.io/main/en/simulation/).

-- If you already have a build of the PX4-Autopilit source code start PX4 using the following commands: <pre>
+- If you already have a build of the PX4-Autopilot source code start PX4 using the following commands: <pre>
-export PX4_SIM_HOST_ADDR=x.x.x.x #(the ip of the computer running the Simulink model) export PX4_SIM_MODEL=iris
-./bin/px4 -s etc/init.d-posix/rcS
+export PX4_SIM_HOST_ADDR=x.x.x.x #(the ip of the computer running the Simulink model) export PX4_SIM_MODEL=model (iris for v1.13.3 or none_iris for v1.14.0) ./bin/px4 -s etc/init.d-posix/rcS
 </pre>